DebtShield

 Michigan Utility Debt Laws

-Everything you need to know about utility debt in Michigan: the statute of limitations is 6 years, garnishment is capped at 25% of disposable earnings, and 2 state-specific protections apply to your case.
+Everything you need to know about utility debt in Michigan: SOL is 6 years, garnishment capped at 25% of disposable earnings, and 2 state-specific protections apply.

 6 years